cyberpay/sixeleven/DESIGN-611.md

 A transaction can have a name operation associated with it.
 An operation can reserve (name\_new), initialize (name\_firstupdate) or update (name\_update) a name/value pair.

 The name\_firstupdate transaction has a network fee.
-The network fees represents namecoins (NC) that are destroyed.
+The network fees represents 611s (NC) that are destroyed.
 This is in addition to the bitcoin-like miner transaction fees.

 ## Key Operations Detail